itsme2417/MaSSLLaMA-Discord/README.md

 rename config.json.example to config.json then change the options as required.

+First message received by the bot will be ignored, afterwards it can be used normally by mentioning it.

 ## Config File

 Here's a brief explanation of the options in the config file: